-- pulp and paper mills,
+- pulp and paper mills

-- wood treatment facilities,
+- wood treatment facilities

-- municipal effluent outfalls,
+- municipal effluent outfalls

-- petrochemical facilities, and
+- petrochemical facilities and

-- mines.
+- mines

-Indirect sources (non-point source pollutants) include
+Indirect sources (non-point source pollutants) include:

-- sewer overflows (e.g. organic wastes, household products, pharmaceuticals and personal care products) - urban runoff and storm-water drainage (e.g. pesticides, metals, hydrocarbons, herbicides, and animal wastes) - agriculture (e.g. pesticides, herbicides, animal wastes and antibiotics), - forestry (e.g. pesticides, herbicides, fire-control chemicals, anti-sapstain chemicals, log booms and storage areas), and - aquaculture (e.g. organic wastes, chemical contaminants [antibiotics, feed additives, pharmaceuticals, pesticides and antifouling on nets]).
+- sewer overflows (e.g. organic wastes, household products, pharmaceuticals and personal care products) - urban runoff and storm-water drainage (e.g. pesticides, metals, hydrocarbons, herbicides and animal wastes) - agriculture (e.g. pesticides, herbicides, animal wastes and antibiotics) - forestry (e.g. pesticides, herbicides, fire-control chemicals, anti-sapstain chemicals, log booms and storage areas) and - aquaculture (e.g. organic wastes, chemical contaminants [antibiotics, feed additives, pharmaceuticals, pesticides and antifouling on nets])

-Garrett and Ross (in press) describe the Canadian and US federal, provincial and state agencies responsible for the monitoring, mitigation and regulation of environmental contaminants and their sources.
+Garrett and Ross (2010) describe the Canadian and U.S. federal, provincial and state agencies responsible for the monitoring, mitigation and regulation of environmental contaminants and their sources.

 Shipping also represents a risk to the ecological integrity of coastal regions.
 Both intentional and unintentional discharge of chemicals and biological waste are added sources of pollution in all coastal areas, but particularly in high traffic zones.
-In addition, the introduction of exotic and invasive species carried on ship hulls and in ballast water have the potential to dramatically altered the habitats they have colonized (e.g. European green crabs, zebra mussels, the alga Caulerpa taxifola).
+In addition, the introduction of exotic and invasive species carried on ship hulls and in ballast water have the potential to dramatically alter the habitats they have colonized (e.g. European Green Crabs, Zebra Mussels, the alga Caulerpa taxifola).
 Numerous invasive invertebrates have been found in the ballast water of ships at anchor in Vancouver Harbour (Levings et al. 2004), although the ecological significance of such introductions is unclear.

-In addition, some pollutants such as PCBs, DDT and other chemicals, are transported through atmospheric processes and ocean currents, and may travel to the west coast of North America from as far away as Asia in less than 5-8 days (Wilkening et al. 2000).
-Consequently, the northeastern Pacific may be a sink for globally produced POPs (Ross et al. 2000, 2004, 2006).
+In addition, some pollutants such as PCBs, DDT and other chemicals are transported through atmospheric processes and ocean currents, and may travel to the west coast of North America from as far away as Asia in less than 5-8 days (Wilkening et al. 2000).
+Consequently, the northeastern Pacific may be a sink for globally produced POPs (Ross et al. 2000; 2004; 2006).

 Certain 'legacy' POPs such as PCBs and DDT have been phased out of industrialized countries and their concentrations are slowly decreasing in the marine environment (Muir et al. 1999), although these declines have levelled off (Addison and Stobo 2001).
-However, levels of other 'new' POPs such as the flame retardant PBDEs have increased exponentially over the past 25 years, and represent the PCBs of the future (Hooper and McDonald 2000; Ross 2006).
-Unlike PCBs, which were generally used in a limited range of applications such as electrical transformers and capacitors, PBDEs are widely used in many industrial and consumer applications and are incorporated into plastics, textiles and foam.
+However, levels of other 'new' POPs such as deca-PBDEs continue to increase globally, and represent the PCBs of the future (Ross 2006; Law et al. 2014).
+Unlike PCBs, which were generally used in a limited range of applications such as electrical transformers and capacitors, PBDEs have been widely used in many industrial and consumer applications and are incorporated into plastics, textiles and foam.

-2.2.2.
-Reduced Prey Availability
+4.2.2.
+Reduced prey availability

-Answering the question as to whether killer whales may be prey limited is complex.
-While the complete diet of resident killer whales is not known, at certain times of the year salmon, particularly chinook and chum, appear to be important prey (see Section 1.5.1.
+Answering the question as to whether Killer Whales may be prey limited is complex.
+While the year-round diet of Resident Killer Whales is not well known, at certain times of the year salmon, particularly Chinook and Chum, are known to be important prey (see section 3.4.1.
 Diet).
-Ford et al. (2005) found that trends in the mortality rates of southern and northern resident killer whales were correlated with each other, and that both were strongly related to fluctuations in the abundance of chinook salmon, but not chum salmon.
-Birth rates were also correlated with chinook salmon abundance, but more weakly than mortalities.
+Ford et al. (2005) found that trends in the mortality rates of Southern and Northern Resident Killer Whales were correlated with each other, and that both were strongly related to fluctuations in the abundance of Chinook Salmon, but not Chum Salmon.
+Birth rates were also correlated with Chinook Salmon abundance, but more weakly than mortalities.